valerieniloinsigh31/footnote-app/README.md

 <b>Manual Testing Write-Up</b>
+I carried out various tests to ensure that the functionality of the app was as intended:

-Pagination-check could I move from page to page

-Supposed to move to a new page when three idea summaries are on site, wrote six ideas to test this and sure enough three moved to a separate page.
+-Pagination-check could I move from page to page Supposed to move to a new page when three idea summaries are on site, wrote six ideas to test this and sure enough three moved to a separate page.

-Max ten footnotes per page...check this.

-Click submit button, footnote submitted, message appears

-Alert messages for login and logout
+-Max ten footnotes per page...check if this is in place -I checked the functionality of the footnote button.
+Sure enough, when footnote textarea is filled and the submit button is clicked, a message appears confirming that the ‘Footnote was been submitted”.

+-Checked that as intended alert messages were prompted when user elects to log in and log out

 <b>Responsiveness testing:</b>